vmware-tanzu/velero/design/restore-with-EnableAPIGroupVersions-feature.md

   (2) looking at the target cluster and determining which API group versions are supported, and (3) getting config maps from the target cluster in order to get user-defined prioritization of versions.

   The three lists will be used to create a map of chosen versions for each resource to restore.
 If there is a user-defined list of priority versions, the versions will be checked against the supported versions lists.
 The highest user-defined priority version that is/was supported by both target and source clusters will be the chosen version for that resource.
+If no user specified version are not supported by both target and source, the versions will be logged and the restore will continue with other prioritizations.

   Without a user-defined prioritization of versions, the following version prioritization will be followed, starting from the highest priority: target cluster preferred version, source cluster preferred version, and a common supported version.
 Should there be multiple common supported versions, the one that will be chosen will be based on the [Kubernetes version priorities](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#version-priority).